Flosch37/job-board-back/README.md

 - Adding pagination to the job offer list.
 - Improving the search algorithm to provide better results.
 - Adding form validation to ensure that users enter valid data when creating or editing a job offer.

-## Credits

-This project was built by [Your Name], inspired by [Original Author's Name]'s Job Board backend API.
-Special thanks to [Original Author's Name] for providing the API and allowing others to build upon it.